-I moved a past partner up to her friends’ house in Victor, ID in the foothills of the Tetons.
-Over ten hours in a 15′ U-Haul went as well as could be expected when traveling with a soon-to-be-ex-a past partner and an elderly cat.
+I moved someone up to her friends’ house in Victor, ID in the foothills of the Tetons.
+Over ten hours in a 15′ U-Haul went as well as could be expected when traveling with a soon-to-be-ex-someone and an elderly cat.

 Kelly and Jay were beyond kind to me.
 I enjoyed their hospitality during what must have been an awkward time for everyone involved.

 The view from their home up to Teton Pass was enticing.
 I have not been outside sleeping in the open air and on the ground for a while.
 Far longer than I prefer.

 Once everything was unpacked and put into storage, I enjoyed a walk on a nearby USFS trail.

 It was not long.
 And it was not overnight.

 Time to enjoy some peace and the simplicity of the woods if for a brief while.

 Work has been beyond busy.
 The next two Saturday evenings have more projects.
 And I am on call over Thanksgiving week.
 I have lost of the gift of time.